 The year was 1994 when the music group Green Day exploded onto the scene with their witty lyrics and head-banging ballads.
-Although the group formed back in 1986, they didn’t find their way into mainstream culture until the public first heard the iconic song “Basket Case.”
+Although the group was formed in 1986, they didn’t enter mainstream culture until the public first heard the iconic song “Basket Case.”
 In 1994, Green Day released their album Dookie.
-Since their mainstream success of Dookie, Green Day has continued releasing brilliant rock records albums including Insomniac in 1995, Nimrod in 1997, Warning in 2000, American Idiot in 2005, and 21st Century Breakdown in 2009.
+Since their mainstream success of Dookie, Green Day has continued releasing brilliant rock records albums, including Insomniac in 1995, Nimrod in 1997, Warning in 2000, American Idiot in 2005, and 21st Century Breakdown in 2009.
 Giving tribute to this remarkable and influential band, here are the Top 10 Green Day Songs

 # 10 – Wake Me Up When September Ends

-Many Green Day fans have argued that the song was actually about the events of September 11, 2001.
-However, this slow ballad released in 2005 was a tribute to the lead singer’s father who passed away in the month of September.
-The song became a hit single reaching all the way to number six on the Billboard Hot 100.
-The video starring Westworld star Rachel Evan Woods is simply breathtaking and must be watched in its entirety.
+Many Green Day fans have argued that the song was about September 11, 2001.
+However, this slow ballad released in 2005 was a tribute to the lead singer’s father, who passed away in the month of September.
+The song became a hit single, reaching number six on the Billboard Hot 100.
+The video starring Westworld star Rachel Evan Woods is simply breathtaking and must be watched.

 # 9 – Welcome to Paradise

-“Welcome to Paradise” was originally released in 1992.
+“Welcome to Paradise” was initially released in 1992.
 The song first appeared on their indie album Kerplunk.
 The song would be later re-recorded and released on Green Day’s major label release Dookie.“Welcome to Paradise” only reached 56 on the Hot 100 Billboard Airplay charts.
-The verse that leads to the hook actually has a 196os British invasion sound to it that really distinguished Green Day apart from other punk rock bands of the time period.
+The verse leading to the hook has a 196os British invasion sound that distinguished Green Day from other punk rock bands of the time.

 # 8 – When I Come Around

-“When I Come Around,” simply contains one heck of a late 1970s groves.
-The song just bleeds 1979 vintage Joe Jackson.
+“When I Come Around” simply contains one heck of a late 1970s grove.
+The song bleeds 1979 vintage Joe Jackson.
 The song was released on Green Day’s Dookie album.
-“When I Come Around,” reached Number 6 on the Billboard Hot 100.
+“When I Come Around” reached Number 6 on the Billboard Hot 100.
 This one just had a groove and melody that was so addicting.